Skip to main content

 How is the project funded?

-The preliminary estimated cost of the project is $105 million.
+The estimated cost of the project is $105 million.
 Cost estimates will be further refined as the project is developed.
-The H Line is not yet fully funded.
+The H Line project is not yet fully funded.
 The project will be seeking a mix of federal, state, and Metropolitan Council funds.